Don't give coffee drinkers free coffee

 If Sarah comes in every morning to get a coffee, you don't need to offer Sarah a discount on coffee.
 She's already coming in and buying it at full price; any discount you offer is going to needlessly erode your margin.
 What you should be doing is aiming for a different kind of behavior change – encourage Sarah to come in more often, or encourage her to spend more money by introducing her to more stuff she likes.

 Behavior change 1: get Sarah in store more often

 You know Sarah comes in between 8-9 on weekday mornings for her coffee fix, and you know she always orders an Americano.
 You don't see her at all for the rest of the day, but you know from her phone's location that she's usually nearby between 3-4pm.
 So since she's near, and since she likes coffee, and since it seems (in the absence of conflicting data at this point) she hasn't had a decent coffee since this morning, you push her a promo for a free drink when she's close to the store one afternoon.
 If she takes up the offer, you can push her a 50% discount a couple of afternoons later.
 Then a smaller discount after that.
 Once you've successfully introduced the new coffee-in-the-afternoon behavior, you can stop promoting it because you know she'll buy at full price.

 Behavior change 2: encourage Sarah to spend more

 Since Sarah's in-store regularly, you can take the opportunity to promote other products – probably something that goes well with coffee.
-By encouraging her to pick up a free (then discounted, then less discounted etc) muffin with her coffee, you can introduce a new, regular muffin-with-coffee behavior that increases Sarah's basket value and therefore her value as a customer.
-Of course if Sarah never takes up the muffin offer, or stops after the first free muffin, you'll need to work with your data to get a better idea of what Sarah will respond best to.
-Or make better muffins.
+By encouraging her to pick up a free (then discounted, then less discounted etc) croissant with her coffee, you can introduce a new, regular croissant-with-coffee behavior that increases Sarah's basket value and therefore her value as a customer.
+Of course if Sarah never takes up the croissant offer, or stops after the first free croissant, you'll need to work with your data to get a better idea of what Sarah will respond best to.
+Or make better croissants.